Moonshotedx/pikachu/README.md

 # pikachu
-An  openproject sidecar to help with trivial github integration. vibecoded script
+An  openproject sidecar to help with trivial github integration. vibecoded script.